 When it comes to gardening tools, there’s no one-size-fits-all.
-Whether indoors or outdoors, every garden is different, and plant parents can have varying needs when it comes to the tools they use.
+Whether indoors or outdoors, every garden is different, which means, your tool needs will be different.

 Want to learn more about the basics of gardening?
 Then check out my post on the subject.
 There are some helpful tips in there.

-You’ll use your pruners to trim and shape your plants, cut live stems and flowers, and remove dead branches, stems, or foliage.
-Proper pruning can improve your plant’s fullness and health, and encourage it to grow in a certain direction or manner.
+You’ll not only use your pruners to trim and shape your plants, but you’ll also use them to cut live stems and flowers, and remove dead material.
+Proper pruning can improve your plant’s fullness and health, and encourage it to grow in a certain manner.

 Types of Pruners & Their Uses